oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/explore-graph-studio/explore_graph_studio.md

-# Title of the Lab
+# Explore Graph Studio

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab shows you how to create a property graph in Graph Studio using the data definition created in previous steps.
+After creating the graph, there will be steps to import a Graph Studio notebook and explore the paragraphs.
+Finally, you will convert the graph to SQL form to be used in the next lab.

 Estimated Time: -- minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
-* Objective 2
-* Objective 3
+* Create a Property Graph in Graph Studio
+* Import a Graph Studio notebook and explore paragraphs
+* Convert Graph to SQL format

 ### Prerequisites (Optional)

-*List the prerequisites for this lab using the format below.
-Fill in whatever knowledge, accounts, etc. is needed to complete the lab.
-Do NOT list each previous lab as a prerequisite.*

 This lab assumes you have:
 * An Oracle Cloud account
 * All previous labs successfully completed

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Create property graph in graph studio

-1. Open Database Actions, click the hamburger icon and select Graph Studio from the Development menu
+1. Open Database Actions, click the hamburger icon and select Graph Studio from the Development menu.

    ![Open Graph Studio](images/open_graph_studio.png "Open Graph Studio")

    ![Graph Studio Console](images/graph_studio_console.png "Graph Studio Console")

- 2. Navigate to the graphs pageview but dont click the Create Graph button, click the Query button, paste the PGQL below to create a PGQL Property Graph
+ 2. Navigate to the graphs pageview but dont click the Create Graph button, click the Query button, paste the PGQL below to create a PGQL Property Graph.

        Paste the PL/SQL: